guidance-guarantee-programme/pension_guidance/content/benefits.md

 Use an [independent benefits calculator](https://www.gov.uk/benefits-calculators) to see what benefits you're eligible for.

-You can go to your local [Service Information Point](http://pensions-service.direct.gov.uk/en/information-points/home.asp) for help and advice about many benefits.
+You can go to your local [Service Information Point](http://pensions-service.direct.gov.uk/en/information-points/home.asp) for help about many benefits.
 You need to book for face-to-face advice.

 More information about your eligibility for: